Overcoming Addictions

 While simplistic, it reflects the idea that people make choices based on perceived benefits, not randomly.

 Now imagine a thought experiment: suppose your brain had a “wellbeing” variable stored in its neural chemistry that Satan modifies to always be infinity — but only if you obey him to do evil things.
 Obeying him ruins your life, but your brain still reports perfect wellbeing.
 Would you feel grateful, or wish to resist?
-Most would wish to fight back, revealing that we seek more than just a feeling of happiness.
+Most would wish they could fight back, revealing that we seek more than just a feeling of happiness.

 I believe that compass is alignment with God.
 When we desire things outside His will, something in us resists—unless we’ve been given over to a reprobate as a result of completely giving ourselves over to sin (Romans 1:21-28).
 This doesn’t erase individuality; for example, avoiding demonic music doesn’t mean all Christians must like the same songs—there are still many uplifting choices.